 Pam and I are thinking of you constantly and praying you, your family and your friends are all healthy.
 We are “camp family” strong.
-We appreciate everyone doing their part in slowing the spread of this coronavirus.
+We appreciate everyone doing their part in slowing the spread of this corona virus.
 Living through this is terrifying and we just want it to go away.
-Unfortunately, that means we must wait a while before we can be together.
+Unfortunately, that means we must adjust the way we run the entire campground and how we do activities.
+These protocols may seem to be inconveniences, but know they are temporary.
 What is important is we all stay healthy and get back to camping sooner than later.

+No one wants to be the cause of an outbreak.
 Saving lives will depend on us.
-The governor may amend, rescind or renew this timeline.
+The governor may amend, rescind or renew any or all of these protocols.
 We will act and instruct accordingly.

 At Naples KOA:

-I can assure you that we are committed to providing a home to all of our seasonal guests that live here for six months and to be ready to open when we get the green light.
+I can assure you that we are committed to providing a home to all of our seasonal guests that live here for six months.
 We will follow the rules mandated by the state and the CDC.
-Nothing is more important than the safety of our staff and our guests.
+Nothing is more important than the safety of our staff and that of our guests.

 Thank you to everyone who have been supportive and have put your faith in Pam and me.
 As I mentioned at the beginning, we are camp family and we are strong.
 We will get through this - together.
 We appreciate your patience and understanding.

-If we seem over the top, please know you are all important to us and we would like nothing better than to have all of our friends and family stay healthy and not be affected by this virus.
-It is nothing to fool around and take chances with.
+If we seem over the top, please know you are all important to us and we would like nothing better than to have all of our friends, family and staff stay healthy and not be affected by this virus.
+It is nothing to fool around or take chances with.